fudgebucket27/sneiper/README.md

 Snipe NFTs on SEI.

 ## Mint mode fees
 If you do not hold at least 5 of NFTs from my FrankenFrens collection on SEI.
-You will be charge 0.1 SEI per successful mint.
+You will be charged 0.1 SEI per successful mint.

 You can purchase a FrankenFren from here: https://pallet.exchange/collection/frankenfrens